uclibs/scholar_use_cases/value_added/value_added_use_cases.md

 `So that:` I can develop more tailored applications to ingest and manipulate objects and metadata in the repository

 `Done looks like:` An API which allows me to manipulate objects in the repository according to permissions appropriate to my account

+## Submission 5 - Indexing in Google Scholar
+`As a:` repository submitter

+`I want:` my content to be discoverable through Google Scholar

+`So that:` my work reaches more audiences

+`Done looks like:` the repository I use is capable of indexing content consistent with Google Scholar recommendations, so that shortly after submission it is findable in Google Scholar